kleinfreund/kleinfreund.de/src/pages/resume.md

   <div>On-site in Eindhoven (Netherlands)</div>
 </div>

-- **Senior front-end developer**<br>
+- **Senior frontend developer**<br>
   Jan 2021 – Jul 2022 · 1 year, 7 months

-- **Front-end developer**<br>
+- **Frontend developer**<br>
   Jul 2019 – Dec 2020 · 1 year, 6 months

-At Sendcloud, I worked in several teams on all frontend-related aspects of the platform including feature development, internationalization, API design, technical writing, general maintenance, hiring, and onboarding/mentoring of front-end developers.
+At Sendcloud, I worked in several teams on all frontend-related aspects of the platform including feature development, internationalization, API design, technical writing, general maintenance, hiring, and onboarding/mentoring of frontend developers.

 I heavily contributed to planning and finalizing the multi-year effort of migrating the platform’s main frontend to a Vue-powered application.